 - Maitake Bacon

-- The maitake mushroom, also known as the hen of the woods, is a type of edible fungus commonly grown in China, Japan and North America.
+- Grifola frondosa is a type of edible fungus commonly grown in China, Japan and North America.

-- Known for their medicinal properties, maitake mushrooms have been shown to help balance blood sugar, boost immune function, lower cholesterol levels, reduce blood pressure and promote fertility.
-They may also help decrease the growth of cancer cells.
+- Known for their medicinal properties, maitake mushrooms have been shown to help balance blood glucose, boost immune function, work as a treatment for high cholesterol levels, reduce blood pressure and promote fertility.
+They may also have an anti-cancer effect.

-- The hen of the woods taste is described as strong and earthy.
-Maitake mushrooms can be stuffed, sautéd or roasted, and there are plenty of maitake recipe options available offering unique ways to use this nutritious mushroom.
+- You can find maitakes at a local grocery store.
+They can be stuffed, sautéd or roasted, and there are plenty of maitake recipe options available offering unique ways to use this nutritious mushroom.